cprieststephens/diy-kata-3/README.md

 ### Install the project dependencies

-Use the command `npm install` to install the necessary libraries required for Node.js to run.
+Use the command `npm install` to download the project's dependencies and create a node_modules folder.

-### Run the test code
+### Run the tests

-Run the test for each function following this format: `npm test -- functionName`.
+To run the Jest tests for each function, use a command following this format:
+`npm test -- functionName`.

 Authors: Camilla Priest-Stephens and CommandShiftHQ.